 Field Description NO CHANGES No changes have been made to the file.
 PERMANENT You have replaced the permanent copy of the file with the changed local copy.
-READ-ONLY FILE You may not make any changes to the permanent copy of the specified file.
-0 11 ears following a file name, you have made changes only to the local copy of a file; the changes are not permanent.
+READ-ONLY FILE You may not make any changes to the permanent copy of the specified file. ears following a file name, you have made the local copy of a file; the changes are not